U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 In-Cabin

-Pets flying in-cabin are limited to U.S. destinations for a fee of $125 each way.
-Small dogs, cats, birds, and rabbits may fly to all but Puerto Rico and the USVI; otherwise, only dogs and cats are permitted.
+Pets flying in-cabin are limited to U.S. destinations for $125 each way.
+Small dogs, cats, birds, and rabbits may fly to all but Puerto Rico and the USVI.
 Carriers are limited to 18” x 14” x 9” and count toward your carry-on allowance.

 Service Animals

 Trained service dogs are welcome on JetBlue for free with completed DOT Service Animal Forms at least 48 hours before travel.
 Dogs may sit on your lap or at your feet.
-If they need additional space, you’ll need to purchase the adjacent seat.
+You’ll need to purchase the adjacent seat if they need additional space.

 For more information, visit the airline’s pet information page.